-Dr. Yeargain specializes in the diagnosis and treatment of plantar fasciitis, a condition he’s been treating daily for more than a decade.
-If you’re experiencing heel pain, Dr. Yeargain will work closely with you to develop a treatment plan that accounts for your lifestyle.
-He’ll help you determine the best approach to treating your condition, and can provide the equipment necessary (including inserts, orthotics, or night splints) to put you on the road to complete recovery without surgery.
+Dr. Yeargain and Dr. Agyen specialize in the diagnosis and treatment of plantar fasciitis, a condition we have been treating daily for more than a decade.
+If you’re experiencing heel pain, Dr. Yeargain and Dr. Agyen will work closely with you to develop a treatment plan that accounts for your lifestyle.
+We’ll help you determine the best approach to treating your condition and can provide the equipment necessary (including inserts, compression sleeves, orthotics, or night splints) to put you on the road to complete recovery without surgery.

 Above all else, Dr. Yeargain wants you to know that plantar fasciitis is not a pain you have to live with.
 It is a treatable disorder, and he expects full resolution after treatment.
 The average patient sees the end of their heel pain within 6 weeks, although many experience faster results.
 The earlier the problem is caught, the quicker the resolution, so make an appointment for consultation and diagnosis today.

 What is Plantar Fasciitis?

 Plantar fasciitis is heel pain caused by inflammation of the plantar fascia, or the soft tissue at the bottom of your heel.

 Plantar means sole of the foot, and fascia is the tissue around an organ or muscle.
 Together, plantar fascia refers to the soft tissue, or ligament, that attaches your heel bone to your toes.

 Inflammation of the plantar fascia begins when the daily activity or environmental factors cause micro-tears in your plantar fascia.
 During periods of rest, those tears begin to heal.
 Because the majority of our resting positions involve pointing the toes down, those tears sometimes heal in a shortened position.
 This causes them to retear when you stand up, thereby starting the cycle of damage over again.